Tharusha01/todo-auth-app/README.md

 ## Getting Started

-To get started with the app, simply clone the repository and run `npm install` to install the dependencies.
-Then, run `npm start` to start the development server.
+To get started with the app, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-github-handle/todo-auth-app.git`
+2. Install the dependencies: `npm install`
+3. install bootstrap: `npm install bootstrap`
+4. Start the development server: `npm start`
+5. Open your web browser and navigate to `http://localhost:3000` to view the app

 ## Technology Stack

 * React
-* Node.js
-* Express.js
-* React Bootstrap
+* Bootstrap (as the UI framework)
-* Material-UI

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the app, please fork the repository and submit a pull request.

 ## License